UKHO/docs/docs/cloud-guidance/azure/ukho-azure-tagging.md

-# UKHO Azure Tagging Strategy v0.1 DRAFT
+# Azure Tagging Strategy v0.1

 ## How to use this document